jsdom/webidl2js/README.md

 - `implSuffix`: a suffix used, if any, to find files within the source directory based on the IDL file name. (default: `""`)
 - `suppressErrors`: set to true to suppress errors during generation. (default: `false`)
 - `processCEReactions`: an optional hook to post-process the generated code for IDL operation and attributes annotated with the [`[CEReaction]`](https://html.spec.whatwg.org/multipage/custom-elements.html#cereactions) extended attribute.
-The processor expects the following signature `(idl: IdlOperation | IdlAttribute, code: string): string` where `idl` is the parsed [operation member](https://github.com/w3c/webidl2.js#operation-member) and [attribute member](https://github.com/w3c/webidl2.js#attribute-member) and `code` the generated accessor body code. (default: pass-through)
+The processor expects the following signature `(idl: IdlOperation | IdlAttribute, code: string): string` where `idl` is the parsed [operation member](https://github.com/w3c/webidl2.js#operation-member) and [attribute member](https://github.com/w3c/webidl2.js#attribute-member) and `code` the generated set or delete code. (default: pass-through)
 - `processHTMLConstructor`: an optional hook to post-process the generated code for IDL interfaces where the constructor is annotated with the [`[HTMLConstructor]`](https://html.spec.whatwg.org/multipage/dom.html#htmlconstructor) extended attribute.
 The processor expects the following signature `(idl: IdlOperation, code: string): string` where `idl` is the parsed [interface](https://github.com/w3c/webidl2.js#interface) and `code` generated interface code. (default: pass-through)

 The `addSource()` method can then be called multiple times to add directories containing `.webidl` IDL files and `.js` implementation class files.